 “It made such good sense,” Santa said, “that I wish I had thought of it sooner!”

-The Ridgewood Chamber’s Downtown for Holidays opening-night tradition is always a special family evening, featuring outdoor activities for all ages and lots of holiday cheer.
-East Ridgewood Avenue is closed to traffic from Maple Avenue to Broad Street– plus the Wilsey Square parking lot on the West Side– from 6 pm-9 pm so that families are free to roam as they join in the activities, greet friends and neighbors, enjoy the holiday lights and decorations, and visit their favorite shops and restaurants.
+The Ridgewood Chamber’s Downtown for Holidays opening-night tradition is always a special family evening, featuring the annual tree-lighting outdoor activities for all ages and lots of holiday cheer.
+East Ridgewood Avenue is closed to traffic from Maple Avenue to Broad Street from 6 pm-9 pm so that families are free to roam as they join in the activities, greet friends and neighbors, enjoy the holiday lights and decorations, and visit their favorite shops and restaurants.

-This year’s theme (tentatively) is Trucks on Holiday, with Touch-a-Truck-style opportunities for your children to explore up-close a fleet of fire trucks, police cruisers and other emergency and public works vehicles that they’ve only seen at a distance on the streets of Ridgewood.
-The vehicles will be arrayed all along Ridgewood Avenue– from Wilsey Square on the West Side, all they way to Maple Avenue on the East Side.
+This year’s theme is Trucks on Holiday, with Touch-a-Truck-style opportunities for your children to explore up-close a fleet of fire trucks, police cruisers and other emergency and public works vehicles that they’ve only seen at a distance on the streets of Ridgewood.
+The vehicles will be arrayed all along East Ridgewood Avenue, approximately from just beyond to Maple Avenue to the parking lot @ Broad Street.

 In addition, you and your family can enjoy: